 A blockchain must be based on a peer-to-peer network.
 This is so because of a need to eliminate any possible third-party interference.
 Companies, for example, can use this to validate new blocks - this makes the process much easier and safer.

 Question 10: How does a ‘peer-to-peer’ network work?

 Blockchain developers implement what is known as “trusted nodes”.
-These are basically computers used as the initializers of the network.
-After that, every single new machine that connects to the network receives no information of it’s status up to that point.
+These are computers used as the initializers of the network.
+After that, every single new machine that connects to the network receives no information about it’s status up to that point.